DallasHoff/sqlocal/docs/api/destroy.md

 <!-- @include: ../.partials/initialization-note.md -->

 The `destroy` method takes no arguments.
-It will return a `Promise` to close the connection to the SQLite database file and then terminate the Web Worker that the `SQLocal` client uses internally to run queries.
+It will return a `Promise` to close the connection to the SQLite database file and then terminate the web worker that the `SQLocal` client uses internally to run queries.

 It will also execute [`PRAGMA optimize`](https://www.sqlite.org/pragma.html#pragma_optimize) on the database before closing the connection.